GREsau/okapi/README.md

 Automated OpenAPI (AKA Swagger) document generation for Rust/Rocket projects.

 Never have outdated documentation again.
-Okapi will generate documentation for you at compile time.
+Okapi will generate documentation for you while setting up the server.
 It uses a combination of [Rust Doc comments](https://doc.rust-lang.org/reference/comments.html#doc-comments) and programming logic to document your API.

-The generated [OpenAPI][OpenAPI_3.0.0] files can then be used to in by various programs to visualize the documentation.
+The generated [OpenAPI][OpenAPI_3.0.0] files can then be used by various programs to visualize the documentation.
 Rocket-okapi currently includes [RapiDoc][RapiDoc] and [Swagger UI][Swagger_UI], but others can be used too.